Depression & Anxiety

 Q. When should I seek help for anxiety?

 A. Anxiety, in small doses, can be motivating.
 Anxiety becomes problematic when it starts to interfere with the ability to carry out daily tasks, pursue your goals, and connect with other people.
-If you find that anxiety is affecting your quality of life, you can seek help at CAPS.
+If you find that anxiety is affecting your quality of life, you can seek counseling and support at Gannett.

 Q. How can counseling help me with anxiety?